 What if you want to be taxed as a corporation?

-Being taxed as a corporation makes your tax life a lot more complicated, though, so it’s a good idea to discuss the pros and cons with a tax professional to make the right decision for yourself and your business.
+Being taxed as a corporation makes your tax life a lot more complicated, though, so it’s a good idea to discuss the pros and cons with a tax professional.

-It is worth noting, however, that in some cases, you can actually save on taxes with corporate taxation.
-But this is only likely if you’re a higher income taxpayer who’s earning at least $100,000 to $200,000 per year.
+It is worth noting, however, that sometimes you can actually save on taxes with corporate taxation.
+This is more likely if you’re a higher income taxpayer who’s earning at least $100,000 to $200,000 per year.

 Check out The Smartest Business Entities for Freelancers to learn more about the different forms that a freelance business can take, along with the pros and cons of each.

-Tax traps: you definitely want to avoid those!
+Tax traps: these are like those vines in Mario with the pointy teeth.
+You want to avoid them at all costs!!
 And, when it comes to working as a freelancer, there are two main traps that you should know about.

 1. Failing to Pay Estimated Taxes

-- If you don’t pay your estimated taxes along the way, you could find yourself with a large tax bill at the end of the year, and you might not have the means to pay it.
+If you don’t pay your estimated taxes along the way, you could find yourself with a large tax bill at the end of the year, and you might not have the cash to pay it.